mwanta/TextEditor/README.md

 A text editor that supports text insertion and deletion at any position, with real-time cursor tracking and highlighting.

 This is a work in progress, the current functionality is:
 - track location with a blue cursor.
 This cursor can move with the left and right arrow keys.
+The cursor will also move to a clicked position.
 - type new characters at any space in the editor before the cursor.
 - backspace to delete charaters at any space in the editor before the cursor.